Nepal – Langtang and Gosainkund Lakes Trek

 Note: One or two extra nights in Kathmandu can easily be arranged upon request and will cost around £25 per person per night – and are well recommended!

-This Nepal trek is an autumn expedition with a view to getting the best of Nepali weather.
-You can expect brilliant sun rises, snow in the higher elevations, and below zero temperatures at altitude.
+This trip is an autumn trek with a view to getting the best of Nepali weather.
+You can expect brilliant sun rises, snow in the higher elevations, and below zero temperatures at altitude at night.

-The kit list specifically required for this expedition will be posted to you in our client’s expedition handbook.
+The kit list specifically required for the Langtang trek will be sent to you in our client’s expedition handbook.
 Largely speaking little is required of you – a good pair of walking boots, a pair of poles and a 3 season sleeping bag will be much appreciated at the higher altitudes in the night time sub-zero temperatures.

 Level of Fitness